111 W. Montgomery Avenue

 Enjoy our “History Conversations,” a program featuring periodic virtual lectures from our talented corps of speakers covering a wide variety of local history topics.
 Each lecture is live streamed via Zoom and then posted here for a week.

-Access the Zoom session HERE.
-If you are prompted for a password, enter 271798.
-Please note that the Zoom sessions are limited to 100 participants, so if you want to ensure your spot show up a few minutes before the session is scheduled to start.
-If you have further questions about accessing the conversation via Zoom, please contact Matt Gagle, Outreach and Volunteer Manager, at firstname.lastname@example.org.
+Register for the Zoom session HERE.
+Please note that the Zoom sessions are limited to 100 participants, so if you want to ensure your spot make sure to register in advance!
+If you have further questions about accessing the conversation via Zoom, please contact Matt Gagle, Director of Programs, at MGagle@MontgomeryHistory.org.